Skip to main content

 In order to be accepted into the Joseph Wright Centre student body, you will need to have at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.

-In addition, you should have GCSE English Literature at grade 5 [C/B] or above.
+In addition, you should have GCSE English Literature at grade 5 or above.
 This is particularly important in order to demonstrate your suitability for managing the demands of this qualification.

 You will be expected to demonstrate a keen interest in literature and wider reading and should be able to work independently for at least four hours per week, per subject.

-It is assumed that students will enrol on a two-year A-level programme of study consisting of three or more subjects.
-However, students will be expected to demonstrate a committed attitude to learning and make positive progress in their first year of study.
+Students will enrol on a two-year A-level programme of study consisting of three or more subjects.
+Students will be expected to demonstrate a committed attitude to learning and make positive progress in their first year of study.

 All learning will be based on-site at our modern and vibrant Joseph Wright Centre, conveniently situated in the Cathedral Quarter of the city centre.
-We even have our own Starbucks, as well as state-of-the-art learning facilities and a well-stocked library.

 You will need to have copies of the set texts so that you can annotate them in lessons and read outside of the lessons.

 This course will help with entry to higher education or employment.
-Career prospects include roles in creative writing, primary, secondary and A-level teaching, HR, marketing, advertising, media, research, policing and detection, recruitment consultancy, publishing, journalism, translation and countless more options.
+Career prospects include roles in creative writing, primary, secondary and A-level teaching, HR, marketing, advertising, media, research, policing and detection, recruitment consultancy, publishing, journalism, translation and countless other options.

 For more information, contact Derby College Group on 0800 0280289 or enquiries@derby-college.ac.uk

-To directly contact one of the teaching team, email lauren.sirr@derby-college.ac.uk or emma.goodwin@derby-college.ac.uk
+To directly contact one of the teaching team, email jonny.lee@derby-college.ac.uk

 Course Information for Employers